vmt/udis86/docs/manual/libudis86.rst

 .. c:function:: const char* ud_lookup_mnemonic(enum ud_mnemonic_code)

     Returns a pointer to a character string corresponding to the given mnemonic code.
-Returns a NULL if the code is invalid.
+Returns a :code:`NULL` if the code is invalid.

 Inspect Operands
 ----------------